Central Bank Digital Currency with Collateral-constrained Banks: Introduction

-In the first part of the paper, we revisit the result in the literature regarding the equivalence between payment systems when introducing a collateral constraint for central bank lending to banks.
-Our findings reveal that the introduction of CBDC has no real effects on the economy as long as (1) CBDC and deposits are perfect substitutes, (2) the resource cost per unit of effective real balances is the same for CBDC and deposits and (3) the central bank offers a loan rate that renders the non-competitive banks indifferent to the introduction of the CBDC.
-Our equivalent central bank loan rate is lower than the one obtained in \textcite{Niepelt2022} because of the collateral requirement the bank must respect when borrowing from the central bank.
-In particular, when the collateral constraint becomes more restrictive, the central bank loan rate must be lower.
-However, different from the results in the literature, we find that while the central bank compensates for the lower deposit funding by lending to the bank, it assumes part of the credit extension role from the bank, which now holds government bonds as collateral and less capital to extend credit.
-In other words, the central bank insulates bank profits but not the bank's business model.
-It follows that, although the new policy has no real effects on the economy, it does not guarantee full neutrality as it affects the bank’s business model.
+We study the introduction of a CBDC in two distinct ways.
+In the first part of the paper, we revisit the result in the literature regarding the equivalence of payment systems, comparing equilibria with and without CBDC.
+We derive the conditions under which there is an equivalence between the equilibria, even in the presence of a collateral constraint.
+Confirming the results in \textcite{Niepelt2022}, we find that the government can ensure equivalence as long as (i) CBDC and deposits are perfect substitutes, (ii) the resource cost per unit of effective real balances is the same for CBDC and deposits, and (iii) the central bank offers loans to banks at an interest rate that renders them indifferent to the introduction of the CBDC.
+However, due to the collateral constraint on central bank lending, the loan rate we derive is lower than the one in \textcite{Niepelt2022}.
+Intuitively, when banks are collateral-constrained, a lower interest rate is needed to incentivize them to take up the sufficient level of central bank loans that ensures equivalence.
+Furthermore, we show that while the central bank can compensate for the banks' decreased deposit funding and insulate their profits, banks nevertheless reduce loans to firms to meet collateral requirements.
+In other words, although the government can ensure the same equilibrium allocation and price system after introducing CBDC, it cannot guarantee ``full neutrality'' as the banks' business models change.
+Under certain conditions, the government’s capital holdings also expand, i.e., the government assumes a greater role in intermediating credit in the economy.

-In the second part of the paper, we explore the potential threat to financial stability should CBDC crowd out deposits.
-We depart from the equivalence analysis, where we compared two equilibria with and without CBDC, and study the economy's responses to a temporary increase in the CBDC, where the central bank issues CBDC equal to a fraction of steady-state output.
-We find that the increased amount of CBDC in circulation boosts banks' capital.
-This result suggests that banks expand credit intermediation to firms.
-Interestingly, the CBDC does not lead to bank disintermediation or crowd out of deposits, but it expands bank activity.\\